-If you've arrived at University and been feeling a little lost, overwhelmed and homesick, this is normal.
+If you've arrived at University and you've been feeling a little lost, overwhelmed and homesick, this is normal.
 It's a big thing coming to University and can be a daunting experience; particularly if it's your first time away from home.

 There's no shame in feeling homesick.
 It will pass but everyone is different and gets through feeling homesick at their own pace.
 Remember it's very normal, completely understandable and it's okay to miss home once in a while.

 The most important thing to remember is that you're not on your own.
 It might seem this way but the truth is that you're not the first person to feel homesick, and there'll be other students feeling the same as you.

 Tip 1: Don't go into hiding

 If you're struggling, try to stay on campus for at least the first week.
 Don't visit home straight away because this can make your feelings worse when you're due to come back to University.

 Tip 2: Visit the Students' Union